duncan-wither/IVP-Human-Activity-Recognition/MEX_utils/README.md

 # MEX Utilities
-This is just a small module to provide some utilities specific to the MEX dataset.
+This is just a small module to provide some utilities specific to the MEx dataset.

 The two functions are:
  - `create_mex_str` provides a quick way to create a sting with the file location of the csv file for processing.